Herkemer/pynab-docker/README.md

   This will launch the postgres container for the first time, generate the required database and tuning files.

+  nt to change how much memory the database uses you need to modify the docker-compose.yml file as well as updating local.conf (see file for more details).

-If you are updating from a previous release and have a database backup you may restore that backup and proceed to the startup phase.
+If you are updating from a previous release and have a database backup you may restore that backup, run an alembic upgrade  and proceed to the startup phase.

 If you are starting from scratch or converting from a Newznab installation please see below.